 CSIRO's CO2 Breakthrough Program

-Steel production accounts for 3 to 4 per cent of global CO2 greenhouse gas emissions, however is also a fully recyclable product that plays a critical role in the construction of alternative and renewable power technologies.
+Steel production accounts for 3 to 4 per cent of global CO2 greenhouse gas emissions; however it is also a fully recyclable product that plays a critical role in the construction of alternative and renewable power technologies.
 Since 2006, the CSIRO and the Australian steel industry have actively pursued the development of breakthrough technologies that could significantly lower steel industry CO2 emissions.

 Working with BlueScope Steel and OneSteel, the CSIRO has developed an Integrated Steelmaking Process with the potential to make more than a 50 per cent reduction of CO2 in steel industry emissions without compromising production.